Can I use a robot pool cleaner in my vinyl pool?

 Best robotic pool cleaner for above ground vinyl pools

-In our best robot cleaners of 2019 we recommend 4 above ground pool cleaners, any of which will do a good job, however, the stand out was the Dolphin E10.
-Click here to find the best price on Amazon.
+In our best robot pool cleaner round up, we recommend 4 above ground pool cleaners, any of which will do a good job, however, the stand out was the Dolphin E10.

 The E10 offers excellent cleaning performance for the price with many of the features such as tracks, smart nav and super-powered scrubbing brushes that you’d expect from models twice the price.